jamiesyme/Lattice/README.md

 minfo-msg toggle
 ```

-The `toggle` command will toggle between showing and hiding, `stop` will tell minfo to shutdown, and `show-update ...` will show a single module for a couple seconds before fading away.
+The `toggle` command will toggle between showing and hiding, `stop` will tell minfo to shutdown, and `show-update` will show a single module for a couple seconds before fading away.

 I recommend using these in your window manager configuration.
 I have `minfo-msg toggle` bound to `Super + Space`, and `minfo-msg show-update audio` bound to all of my media keys.